How to Wipe Your Social Media Data and Start 2021 With a Clean Slate

 Click ‘Turn off’ to confirm the action.

-Please Note: If you go through with these actions, you will no longer be able to log into apps or services using Facebook.
-Before turning off this feature, ensure you have added alternate login methods to your apps or services.
+Please Note: If you go through with these actions, you can no longer log into apps or services using Facebook.
+Before turning off this feature, add alternate login methods to your apps or services.

 Limiting Data Collection

-After disabling off-Facebook activity collection, you should do everything you can to lower the amount of personal data Facebook collects.
+After disabling the off-Facebook activity collection, you should do everything possible to lower personal data Facebook collects.

 Post as infrequently as possible.
-Facebook collects information from the things you post to your page.
+Facebook collects information from the things you post on your profile.
 Facebook collects both images and text to create more profitable ads.

-Ensure you keep your location data turned off or remove Facebook’s permission to collect information from your phone.
+Ensure you turn your location data off or remove Facebook’s permission to collect information from your phone.

-Twitter doesn’t provide you with a tool to completely wipe your data, but you can reduce the amount of information the site collects.
+Twitter doesn’t provide a tool to wipe your data completely, but you can reduce the information the site collects.

 Click ‘Privacy and safety.’